 These venues make a profit every time you sell something, and they make money whether you make a profit or not.
 This is why such venues are constantly pushing you to sell for the lowest price possible.
 They know that they will earn a fee, usually 10% of the price, from every transaction.
 Always keep this in mind when you see a suggested price or a feature that allows you to match the lowest price.

-You should always add this fee to your other expenses when you calculate your profit margin.
+You should always add this fee to your other operating expenses when you calculate your profit margin.
 That way you can see if you are making money or not.

 Pros and Cons of Popular Online Marketplaces

 eBay is the easiest marketplace for beginners to try their hand in.
 This eCommerce platform is a great learning tool because selling on eBay can teach you the realities of online retail.

 - eBay is extremely flexible.
 It gives you a great deal of control over listings, and it gives you the ability to put a lot of information in your listings.

 - eBay gets a lot of traffic.
 This means that more eyes will be landing on your product listing.

 - The detailed information on eBay makes it a great venue for niche marketers.
 Many hobbyists, collectors, and dealers first turn to eBay when looking for purchases.

 - eBay gives you two selling options: fixed price and auction.
 Generally, fixed price listings are better for retail products, and auctions are best for collectors' items or used products.

 - eBay offers flexible pricing.
 Unlike Amazon, it allows you to take bids and price offers from customers even on fixed price listings.
 It allows you to set a minimum price to reject "lowball" offers.

 - Payment is simple on eBay due to the ease of using PayPal.
 This means you can get the money fast and spend it quickly.